-d) that, as recognized in Resolution 130 (Rev. Guadalajara, 2010), a national IP-based public network security centre for developing countries is under study by Study Group 17, and some work has been completed in this area, including the ITU-T X.800 – ITU-T X.849-series of Recommendations and Supplements thereto,

 resolves

+1 to continue to give this work high priority within ITU-T, in accordance with its competences and expertise, including promoting common understanding among governments and other stakeholders of building confidence and security in the use of ICTs at the national regional and international level;

-1 that all ITU-T study groups continue to evaluate existing and evolving new Recommendations, and especially signalling and telecommunication protocol Recommendations, with respect to their robustness of design and potential for exploitation by malicious parties to interfere destructively with their deployment in the global information and telecommunication infrastructure, develop new Recommendations for emerging security issues and take into account new services and applications to be supported by the global telecommunication/ICT infrastructure (e.g. cloud computing, smart grid and intelligent transport systems, which are based on telecommunication/ICT networks);
+2 that all ITU-T study groups continue to evaluate existing, evolving and new Recommendations, with respect to their robustness of design and potential for exploitation by malicious parties, in particular new services and applications infrastructure (e.g. including but not limited to big data analytics, cloud computing, smart city, digital financial services, mobile edge computing, quantum computing, the 5th generation mobile networks, e-health, internet of things, software defined networking, network function virtualization, industrial internet, smart grid and intelligent transport systems, which are based on telecommunication/ICT networks such as IMT-2020) to be supported by the global telecommunication/ICT infrastructure, and report to TSAG as appropriate;

+3 that ITU-T should start research on standards related to security of big data, focusing on whole lifecycle data protection and data security evaluation standards and practices;

-2 that ITU-T continue to raise awareness, within its area of operation and influence, of the need to defend information and telecommunication systems against the threat of cyberattack, and continue to promote cooperation among appropriate international and regional organizations in order to enhance exchange of technical information in the field of information and telecommunication network security;
+4 that ITU-T continue to raise awareness, within its mandate and competencies, of the need to defend information and telecommunication systems against the threat of cyberattack, and continue to promote cooperation among appropriate international and regional organizations in order to enhance exchange of technical information in the field of information and telecommunication network security;

-3 that ITU-T should work closely with ITU-D, particularly in the context of Question 22/1;
+5 that ITU-T should work closely with ITU-D, particularly in the context of Question3/2, Securing information and communication networks: Best practices for developing a culture of cybersecurity;

-4 that, in assessing networks and protocols for security vulnerabilities and facilitation of exchanging cybersecurity information, ITU-T Recommendations, including the ITU-T X-series of Recommendations and Supplements thereto, among them ITU-T X.805, ITU-T X.1205, ITU-T X.1500, ISO/IEC standards and other relevant deliverables from other organizations, be taken into consideration and applied as appropriate;

-5 that ITU-T continue work on the development and improvement of terms and definitions related to building confidence and security in the use of telecommunications/ICTs, including the term cybersecurity;
+6 that ITU-T continue work on the development and improvement of terms and definitions related to building confidence and security in the use of telecommunications/ICTs, including the term cybersecurity;

-6 that parties concerned are invited to work together to develop standards and guidelines in order to protect against cyberattacks, and facilitate tracing the source of an attack;

 7 that global, consistent and interoperable processes for sharing incident-response related information should be promoted;

-8 that all ITU-T study groups continue to provide regular reports on security of telecommunications/ICT to the Telecommunication Standardization Advisory Group (TSAG) on progress in evaluating existing and evolving new Recommendations;
+8 that Study Group 17 in close collaboration with all other ITU-T study groups establish an action plan to assess existing, evolving and new ITU-T Recommendations for security vulnerabilities and continue to provide regular reports on security of telecommunications/ICT to the Telecommunication Standardization Advisory Group (TSAG);

 9 that ITU-T study groups continue to liaise with standards development organizations and other bodies active in this field, such as ISO/IEC JTC1, the Organisation for Economic Co-operation and Development (OECD), the Asia-Pacific Economic Cooperation Telecommunication and Information Working Group (APEC-TEL) and the Internet Engineering Task Force (IETF);

+10 that ITU-T study groups to address cybersecurity threat management that covers the roles and responsibilities of equipment provider, software provider, service provider and end users in ensuring cyber threat management is effective and provides a clear multi-party responsibility in mitigating cyber security threats;

-10 that Study Group 17 continue its work on the issues raised in Resolution 130 (Rev. Guadalajara, 2010), and on the ITU-T X-series of Recommendations, including Supplements as appropriate,
+11 that Study Group 17 continue its work on the technical means for the security of ICT networks, in particular relevant matters raised in Resolution 130 (Rev. Busan, 2014),

 instructs the Director of the Telecommunication Standardization Bureau